Swati707/frequency-computing-app/README.md

 > #### This stores the angular project for Frontend of the application

-#### dist/
-> This is generated only after building the frontend using `ng build -prod` Stores the index.html file and its dependencies which is finally rendered at homepage.
 #### src/
 Stores all the source files of our angular project.